-Job Outlook: Overall employment of line installers and repairers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
-Job opportunities should be best for those with good technical and mechanical skills.
+Job Outlook: Overall employment of line installers and repairers is projected to show little or no change over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of line installers and repairers with similar occupations.

 Following is everything you need to know about a career as a line installer and repairer with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 Candidate must possess at least Bachelor's / College Degree in Engineering (Computer / Telecommunication), Engineering (Electrical / Electronic), Engineering …

 Business Function Sales & Business Development.
 Employment Category Full Time / Regular / Permanent.
 Percent Travel Required Up to 75%.